Where to Stay in London?

 - Kensington and Chelsea are relatively quiet, but you are still right in the middle of one of the world’s most exciting cities.

 - The prices for hotels, restaurants, and shopping are higher.

 - The travel times to London’s most famous sights are slightly longer.

-For hipsters: Staying in Shoreditch
+Staying in Shoreditch